pollination/daylight-factor/README.md

 # daylight-factor

 Daylight factor recipe for Pollination

-Use this recipe to calculate daylight factor for a HBJSON model.
+Use this recipe to calculate daylight factor for a Honeybee model or zipped honeybee-radiance folder.